Can you park an RV at Disneyland?

 The costs you will need to take into account will be gasoline as well as tolls.
 Be aware that almost all RVs weigh less than 3.5 tonnes and therefore belong to the same category as a standard car.
 You will therefore not pay the toll more expensive than if you came with your personal vehicle.

 With the Magic Plus and Infinity annual passes, access to the Disneyland service area and car park will cost you just $ 10 per day.
+If you do not have an annual pass, you might be paying more for parking.
+If you plan on visiting the park more than a few times a year, you can opt for an annual pass.

 In other words, if you have chosen to go to Disneyland park in an RV, you have access to a reserved car park.
-And this car park gives access to a number of services: greywater emptying, access to drinking water, a moving walkway to get to the two parks and to the Disney village.
+And this car park gives access to a number of services: greywater emptying, access to drinking water, and a moving walkway to get to the two parks and to the Disney village.

 And you have access, not far from the park, to everything you need to eat and refuel.
 In other words, your stay at Disneyland in an RV is just as easy to organize as a “classic” stay.